xLightsSequencer/xLights/README.txt

    -- enh (keith)  Add submodels to test dialog
    -- enh (keith)  Add option to suppress outputs not under test in the test dialog -- enh (keith)  Add to xSchedule MIDI events
+   -- enh (Keith)  Add to xSchedule an event playlist list.
+This is an extra list of simultaneously running playlists
+				   which when triggered play one step once ... typically in response to an event.
+These are applied on top of any running playlist or background playlist.
+Great for on demand elements in your show without interrupting your show.
 2018.6 Feb 06, 2018
    -- enh (gil)    Add LOR event to xSchedule which should work with the Input Pup board.
    -- enh (gil)    Update LOR events to work with multiple cards on one port.